 About The Product Management Group

-As soon as you become a PMG member, you get access to the PMG training dashboard, which includes 4 training modules with 40+ training videos, 8 advanced training workbooks, transcripts, and slide decks.
+As soon as you become a PMG member, you get access to the PMG dashboard, which includes 4 modules with 40+ videos, 8 advanced workbooks, transcripts, and slide decks.
 You also get access to monthly members-only webinars about relevant topics on Product Management Careers.
 Finally, you get lifetime access to a private job referral network of Product Management Professionals, and guaranteed feedback from these Product Management and Career Specialists on any job search-related question so you can get hired in a Product Management Position now.

 Product Management- An Introduction